apache/fury-site/docs/start/kotlin.md

   limitations under the License.
 ---

-Fory Kotlin artifacts are published to Maven Central and run on Fory Java.
-Fory core supports Java 8 and later.
-Keep Kotlin, Java core, and generated-code artifacts in one application on the same Fory release.
+Fory Kotlin provides binary Object Serialization, generated models, Fory gRPC, and Android support.
+It runs on Fory Java and supports Java 8 and later.

 ## Verify the Toolchain